islomar/poc-java/async-poc/README.md

      - `thenAccept()` is like thenApply(), but it returns a CompletableFuture<Void>
      - `anyOf()`: wait for the completion of only one of the CompletableFutures.
 E.g. you ask two different services for the same thing, and you just keep the first one that answers.
+     - The `exceptionally()` callback gives you a chance to recover from errors generated from the original Future.
+You can log the exception here and return a default value.
 * `CompletableStage
     - defines the contract for an asynchronous computation step that can be combined with other steps.
 * Static methods `runAsync()` and `supplyAsync()` allow us to create a CompletableFuture instance